yemre-data/interactive-covid-19-dashboard/README.md

 The number of cases and deaths per country and date are provided as open-data by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
 Dashboard and Visualisation was created by the three students of [CRI-AIRE Master](https://master.cri-paris.org/en).

 You can select new cases and new death, total confirmed cases per million(normalized) and total death cases per million(normalized), vaccination per hundred and conutry by date.
-Feel free to play and the the graph, your select will give by day results.
+Feel free to play and the the graph.

 ## Dev Process